-In this post, you will learn how to knit the garter stitch.
+In this post, you will learn how to knit garter stitch.

-Garter stitch is usually the first knitting stitch that any new knitters learn.
+Garter stitch is usually the first knitting stitch that any beginner new knitters learn.

-It can be used for many projects including scarves, hats, sweaters and blankets.
+It’s the basic knitting stitch pattern, it is reversible and it can be used for many projects including scarves, hats, sweaters, and blankets.

 Knitting Garter Stitch